tcotav/chefdk_getting_started/README.md

 On the [java cookbook github page](http://community.opscode.com/cookbooks/java), scroll down to the README.md.
 There we find the usage that we're looking for to grab openjdk version 7.
 There's all kinds of stuff there that we could configure, but all we really want is `openjdk` version `7`.

-in the `Attributes` section, we find attributes that match what we want.
+In the `Attributes` section, we find attributes that match what we want.
 They are:

-    node['java']['install_flavor'] = 'openjdk'    # this is the default, but humor me.  let's be EXPLICIT! node['java']['jdk_version'] = '7'
+    node['java']['install_flavor'] = 'openjdk'
+    node['java']['jdk_version'] = '7'

 Ok, great.
 We've got those, but where do they go in our recipe?
 We need to put them into the file that doesn't exist -- `attributes/default.rb`

-So we create that directory path and then that file in the root of the chefdk_getting_started cookbook directory and put those two lines into it.
+So we create that directory path and then that file in the root of the `chefdk_getting_started` cookbook directory and put those two lines into it.

 `mkdir attributes`

 `vim attributes/default.rb` # or whatever text editor you use .

-Paste in the text we grabbed from the README.md but we'll need to make a minor alteration so that it looks like this:
+Paste in the text we grabbed from the java cookbook's `README.md` but we'll need to make a minor alteration so that it looks like this:

     default['java']['install_flavor'] = 'openjdk'  # this is the default, but let's be EXPLICIT! default['java']['jdk_version'] = '7'

 Check any outstanding changes into git.

-ok, let's try that again with the convert
+Let's try to converge our node again.

     $ kitchen converge

 Failed again.
 Same crap.
 What in theeeeee WORLD is going on????
 (This might not happen to you.
 Bastards...).
 Ok, here's what we'll do, we'll update all of the apt packages.
-Maybe we're all just out of date.
+Maybe we're all just out of date (spoiler -- we are out of date).
 So let's get our ancient ubuntu version updated a bit using apt and then we'll come back to this.

 ### But first, a word about attributes.